google/oboe/apps/OboeTester/README.md

 # Oboe Tester

-Test Oboe using an Interactive App.
+OboeTester is an app that can be used to test many of the features of Oboe, AAudio and OpenSL ES.

 ## Building Oboe Tester
-Download the top level oboe repository from GitHub Then use Android Studio (3.3 or above) to build the app in this folder.
+Download the top level oboe repository from GitHub.
+Then use Android Studio (3.3 or above) to build the app in this folder.

 ## Test Modules

-There are several different tests available fdrom the main module.
+There are several different tests available from the main module.

 ### Test Output